 Each plan offers a specific mix of benefits, but just two of them (Plans K and L) protect you with an out-of-pocket maximum.
 Medicare Advantage plans, by contrast, are required to include the benefit of an out-of-pocket maximum.

-When it comes to Medicare plans in Kentucky, Original Medicare can be used nationwide, while Medicare Advantage is usually aligned with a network of providers in your area.
+Original Medicare can be used nationwide, while Medicare Advantage plans are usually aligned with a network of providers in your area.
 Since there are numerous Medicare Advantage plans, it is common for one or more to include your preferred doctor, and the network concept is among the reasons Medicare Advantage in Kentucky often offers affordable rates.

 While the rating system can shed light on Medicare Advantage plans’ performance, it’s not as easy as just picking the highest-rated plan.
 A GoHealth licensed insurance agent, without obligation, can help you compare plans and find the one that’s the right fit for you.